 If you are looking for a fresh new Austin apartment this year, but you are not sure about how and what to look for, here’s a quick checklist for finding your ideal Austin apartment in 2021.

 Since we all aim to get the best prices and enjoy save some bucks, it’s better to start looking for a place two and a half months before you have to move out of your current place.
 Pricing and availability of lease properties in Austin start becoming available 60 days before your target lease start date.
 This will allow you to observe the Austin market trends and be more informed when it comes time to make a decision.
 The market does not stay constant all year long; availability, occupancy and demand all fluctuates throughout, so make sure you’re observing the market and are up to date regarding prices.
 Moreover, most leases require a notice 30-60 days before you move to the new apartment, so you should start hunting for the apartment a bit earlier.

 Formulate a Budget

 Budgeting is essential.
 It helps you focus on where your money is going, how much you’re investing, and how much is wasted.
 Moreover, it helps determine how much you are spending on luxuries and nonessentials each month.

-We help people find apartments and rental homes in Austin, Texas.
+We help people find apartments in Austin, Texas.
 Our process for locating apartment and rental properties makes it simple, easy, and at no cost to you.
 Our extensive knowledge of the Austin rental real estate market is a powerful tool that can help you find the perfect place to live.
-Our service is completely free to you, lessors pay us out of their marketing budget, all you have to do it write us down on your application as your referral source.
+Our service is completely free to you, leasers pay us out of their marketing budget, all you have to do it write us down on your apartment application as your referral source.
 You get an awesome new place, we get to feed our families, and the property gets a rad new tenant.
 Triple win!